runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/circle_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/circle.jpg" />

-The triangle has movement, and is one of the simplest polygons possible.
+The triangle is one of the simplest polygons possible, but it has a lot more movement than the square and the circle.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/triangle_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/triangle.jpg" />

-These shapes already provide a range of expressions, and you need to chose them wisely as they all have a distinct style.
+With these simple shapes we already have a range of expressions, and you need to chose them wisely as they all have a distinct style.

 A rectangle is used to streamline the packaging for a carton for dictating machines, conveying technology.